SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 ---

+### Ripple

+The Ripple button introduces an energetic and tactile animation that simulates the visual of a water ripple expanding outward from the point of cursor interaction.
+Styled with a light red background and black text, the button maintains a clean and vibrant appearance by default.
+Upon hover, the background deepens to a bold red while the text switches to white, enhancing contrast and providing immediate visual feedback.
+The standout feature, however, is the ripple itself — a circular burst that originates precisely where the user places their cursor, adding a highly responsive and immersive effect.

+#### How it works

+* Ripple Creation: When the user hovers over the button, a ```span``` element is dynamically inserted at the cursor’s location using TypeScript.
+The script calculates the cursor’s position relative to the button using ```clientX```, ```clientY```, and the button’s bounding box.
+The inserted span serves as the ripple source — a black, semi-transparent circle that grows outward while fading in opacity.
+* Animation: The ripple expands smoothly from a small point (0px) to a large radius (around 300px), while its opacity transitions from 0.7 to 0.
+This creates the illusion of a shockwave or ripple propagating across the button.
+Simultaneously, the background colour change from light to deep red adds to the sense of motion and reinforces the interactive nature of the component.
+* Styling & Positioning: The ripple is absolutely positioned using ```top```, ```left```, and CSS ```transform``` properties to ensure it stays centred on the cursor point.
+The ```border-radius: 50%``` ensures the ripple is perfectly circular, while ```pointer-events: none``` prevents it from interfering with button interaction.
+Once the animation ends, the ripple element is removed from the DOM to maintain performance and cleanliness.

+#### Customisation

+* Ripple Appearance: Developers can customise the ripple’s colour, size, blur, or duration by adjusting the CSS keyframes and span styling.
+For example, increasing the size or duration can make the ripple feel more dramatic, while a lighter colour or lower opacity can produce a subtler effect.
+* Speed & Opacity: The ripple’s expansion and fade timing is defined through CSS animations.
+You can adjust the animation-duration and easing curve to create anything from a quick pulse to a slow, cinematic ripple.
+* Layered Effects: The ripple can be combined with additional hover effects like gradient backgrounds, glowing borders, or text transformations to create rich, multi-layered interactions.
+This makes the component adaptable to a variety of design themes.

+The Ripple button turns a basic click target into a visually expressive element, offering instant feedback and a sense of motion that enhances the overall user experience.
+Ideal for interactive and playful interfaces, it communicates energy, responsiveness, and user control in a simple, satisfying way.

+---

 ### Blink

 The Blink button introduces a captivating and visually dynamic hover effect that creates a blinking animation over the button.
 Initially, the button features a light blue background with white text, offering a clean and appealing look.
 Upon hovering, a white overlay gradually fades in over the button with a soft blinking effect.
 The button background colour transitions to a deep blue, adding a further layer of interactivity while emphasising the effect.